-There is still huge room for growth in the French ecommerce field with around 87% of those online sales deriving from only 5% of online retailers; just 9,000 amongst a field of over 180,000 retailer sites.
-Amazon is by far the leading ecommerce retailer in France with Fevad reporting that nearly half of the population had visited Amazon's site or app in Q4 2018.2 On a given day, unique visitors to the Amazon site amounted to over 5.5m people, underlining its huge dominance in the market.
+field with around 87% of those online sales deriving from only 5% of online retailers; just 9,000 among a field of over 180,000 retailer sites.
+Amazon is by far the leading e-commerce retailer in France with Fevad reporting that nearly half of the population had visited Amazon's site or app in Q4 2018.2 On a given day, unique visitors to the Amazon site amounted to over 5.5m people, underlining its huge dominance in the market.

-With that huge opportunity to grow the diversity of the French ecommerce landscape, affiliate marketing has a chance to showcase its strengths.
+With that huge opportunity to grow the diversity of the French e-commerce landscape, affiliate marketing has a chance to showcase its strengths.
 Networks like Awin are capable of connecting online retailers to millions of consumers thanks to a swathe of popular publisher sites that serve every part of the web.

-Whether it be through influencers that can inspire users across a variety of social platforms, or national mass media news sites that harbour vast volumes of traffic, to sector-specific aggregators informing consumers on the best price for a product, or a cashback affiliate rewarding the most valuable shopping actions, the array of options can be aligned to any retailer's objectives.
+Whether it be through influencers that can inspire users across a variety of social platforms, or national mass media news sites that harbor vast volumes of traffic, to sector-specific aggregators informing consumers on the best price for a product or a cashback affiliate rewarding the most valuable shopping actions, the array of options can be aligned to any retailer's objectives.